IDI-Systems/acre2/docs/wiki/development/coding-guidelines-cpp.md

 _Disclaimer: Not all ACRE2's code complies with the below coding guidelines, we are working towards improving as much as we can!_

+Majority of the [SQF Code Style Guidelines](coding-guidelines-sqf#code-style) also apply to C++ code!
+Differences and C++-specific styles are noted on this page.

 ## Code Indentation

 All indents should be four normal spaces.